playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/KeyStores.md

 }
 ```

-> **NOTE**: A key store that holds private keys should use PKCS12 format, as indicated in the [reference guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#SunJSSE).
+> **Note:** A key store that holds private keys should use PKCS12 format, as indicated in the [reference guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#SunJSSE).

 ## Configuring a Store